Gerrit Wegkamp: Club career

 The 2016–17 saw more consistent performances from Wegkamp, scoring 11 goals in 37 appearances as Aalen finished 11th despite a 9-point deduction.
 With his contract set to expire in the summer of 2017, he signed a two-year contract extension following the end of the 2016–17 season.
 He made 33 appearances for Aalen, scoring twice across the 2017–18 season as Aalen finished 12th on 50 points.

 On 31 August 2018, the last day of the German transfer window, Wegkamp joined 3.
 Liga club Sportfreunde Lotte on a two-year contract after 5 appearances for Aalen that season.
 His first appearance came the following day in a 3–1 victory away to Karlsruher SC as he would make 33 appearances for Lotte across the 2018–19 season, scoring twice.

 Wegkamp signed for 3.
 Liga club FSV Zwickau on a two-year contract in the summer of 2019.
 He made his debut for the club on 20 July 2019 and scored the opening goal as Zwickau defeated SV Meppen 2–0.

 In December 2020 it was announced Wegkamp would terminate his contract with FSV Zwickau and join Regionalliga West club SC Preußen Münster in January 2021.
+In June 2024, he moved back to MSV Duisburg.
+In July 2025, he was loaned to Schalke 04 II for the 2025–26 season.